-- ERR.F.1 NAWG supports requiring cost-benefit analysis of all laws and regulations before allowing such to go into effect.
-(Renewed March 2016) - ERR.F.2 NAWG supports active management by federal land agencies such as the Bureau of Land Management (BLM) and United States Forest Service (USFS) and similar state agencies for the control of noxious weeds.
-(Renewed March 2016) - ERR.F.3 NAWG supports landowner retention of crop land designation and property rights under ESA/Habitat Conservation Program (HCP) rules.
+- ERR.F.1 NAWG supports requiring costbenefit analysis of all laws and regulations before allowing such to go into effect.
+(Renewed February 2019) - ERR.F.2 NAWG supports active management by federal land agencies such as the Bureau of Land Management (BLM) and United States Forest Service (USFS) and similar state agencies for the control of noxious weeds.
+(Renewed February 2019) - ERR.F.3 NAWG supports landowner retention of crop land designation and property rights under ESA/ Habitat Conservation Program (HCP) rules.
 (Renewed February 2018) - ERR.F.4 NAWG supports expanded use of the renewable fuel /portfolio renewable energy standard.
-(Renewed March 2016) - ERR.F.5 NAWG endorses the renewable energy vision of 25x'25 and commits to work collaboratively with leaders of the nation's agricultural community to bring this vision to life.
+(Renewed February 2019) - ERR.F.5 NAWG endorses the renewable energy vision of 25x'25 and commits to work collaboratively with leaders of the nation's agricultural community to bring this vision to life.
 (Renewed March 2017) - ERR.F.6 NAWG supports consolidation of applications for all conservation programs as long as there is no loss of funding or reduction of intent in the original programs.
-(Renewed March 2016) - ERR.F.7 NAWG supports a robust producer transition program to encourage the development of potential biomass dedicated energy crops provided however, that funding for this program shall not come from existing farm program payments.
-(Renewed March 2016)
+(Renewed February 2019) - ERR.F.7 NAWG supports a robust producer transition program to encourage the development of potential biomass dedicated energy crops provided however, that funding for this program shall not come from existing farm program payments.
+(Renewed February 2019)

-ERR.F.8 NAWG supports a robust producer transition program, such as "Vision for Developing Cellulosic Ethanol Biorefinery Ready Communities," to encourage the development of potential biomass dedicated energy crops provided however, that funding for this program shall not come from existing farm program payments.
+ERR.F.8 NAWG supports a robust producer NAWG 2019-2020 Directory • 68 transition program, such as "Vision for Developing Cellulosic Ethanol Biorefinery Ready Communities," to encourage the development of potential biomass dedicated energy crops provided however, that funding for this program shall not come from existing farm program payments.
 (Renewed March 2017)

-- ERR.F.9 NAWG will support the Keystone XL Trans Canada Pipeline.
+- ERR.F.9 NAWG will support the Keystone XL/Trans Canada Pipeline.
 (Renewed February 2018) - ERR.F.10 NAWG supports the Renewable Fuel Standard (RFS) and the development of E15.
 (Renewed February 2018, Ohio) - ERR.F.11 NAWG opposes any effort to remove the term "navigable" from the definition of "navigable waters of the United States".
-(Renewed March 2016) - ERR.F.12 NAWG supports the Regulations from Executive in Need of Scrutiny (REINS) Act and similar efforts to reduce the regulatory burden facing farmers including those that provide for additional congressional review of regulations.
+(Renewed February 2019) - ERR.F.12 NAWG supports the Regulations from Executive in Need of Scrutiny (REINS) Act and similar efforts to reduce the regulatory burden facing farmers including those that provide for additional congressional review of regulations.
 This support is contingent on the term "regulation" referring only to involuntary mandates and not to any contractual agreements that an individual farmer chooses to enter into.
-(Renewed February 2018) - ERR.F.13 NAWG supports exempting USDA contracts from requiring enrollment in the System for Award Management (SAM).
+(Renewed February 2018) - ERR.F.13 NAWG supports exempting USDA contracts from requiring enrollment in the System for Award Management (SAM).(March 2017) - ERR.F.14 NAWG supports protecting agriculture in the U.S. from nuisance and/or ag practices lawsuits that will have adverse impacts on the U.S. agricultural economy.
+(North Carolina, November 2018)

-(March 2017)